What are the five principal wind turbine parts?

 3. Wind turbine rotor and hub

 Although it is the most common, a turbine does not necessarily have three blades.
-But the three-blade rotor has advantages such as optimum efficiency.
+But the three-blade rotor has advantages such as optimal efficiency.
 The blades aren’t strong; they’re hollow and made of composite material that’s both lightweight and strong.
 The trend is to make them bigger (for more power), lighter, and more robust.
 For aerodynamics, the blades are shaped like an airfoil (like an airplane’s wings).
 Also, they are not flat and have a twist between their root and tip.
 The blade can rotate up to 90° around its axis.
 This movement is called pitch.

 The function of the hub is to hold the blades and allow them to rotate relative to the rest of the turbine body.